franckya/backup-linux-shell/README.md

 - Customize the script as per your specific backup needs, such as including/excluding certain files or directories from the backup or implementing retention policies for old backups.

 ---

-Feel free to modify this readme file according to your project's needs, and remember to replace the placeholder paths and directories with the actual ones specific to your setup.